Deehamlin/Deehamlin.github.io/_posts/2020-05-14-celtic-carve.md

 ## Celtic Carve

 A two-day carving class with Bonnie Gibson helped push me out of my comfort zone.
 I chose to do a Celtic theme for this carved and painted gourd.
 What looks like inlayed stone is just gourd carved in relief and painted.
-This gourd is for sale $225.00